nunukim/autotest/Readme.md

  - `-r` use given config file
  - `-p` use parallel_tests to run tests (Test::Unit only)
  - `-s` use any style you want -> `alias autospec2="autotest --style rspec2"`
+ - `-b` use bundle exec to run tests
  - simplified test setup
  - simplified packaging
  - less globals